ThisisDanielaG/diversefires.github.io/README.md

 My strengths are in UX and typography.
 I am relearning how to code in HTML and CSS.

-This personal website was built using the Github community, tutorials, and the templates by https://imfunniee.github.io/
+This personal website was built using the Github community, tutorials, and the templates by folks like https://imfunniee.github.io/

 I am using it to host updates on my academic and artistic pursuits.
 I am a ceramicist and an up and coming DEI professional.